ckeditor/ckeditor5/packages/ckeditor5-horizontal-line/docs/features/horizontal-line.md

 # Horizontal line

 The horizontal line feature lets you visually divide your content into sections by inserting horizontal lines (also known as horizontal rules).
-It's an easy way to organize the content or indicate a change of topic.
+It is an easy way to organize the content or indicate a change of topic.

 ## Demo